List of most-subscribed YouTube channels: Milestones and reactions

 Following the third time that Smosh became the most-subscribed YouTube channel, Ray William Johnson collaborated with the duo.
 A flurry of top YouTubers including Ryan Higa, Shane Dawson, Felix Kjellberg, Michael Buckley, Kassem Gharaibeh, the Fine Brothers, and Johnson himself, congratulated the duo shortly after they surpassed Johnson as the most-subscribed channel.

 PewDiePie vs T-Series

 In mid-2018, the subscriber count of the Indian music video channel T-Series rapidly approached that of Swedish web comedian and Let's Player PewDiePie, who was the most-subscribed user on YouTube at the time.
 As a result, fans of PewDiePie and T-Series, other YouTubers, and celebrities showed their support for both channels.
 During the competition, both channels gained a large number of subscribers at a rapid rate, and surpassed each other's subscriber count on multiple occasions in February, March, and April 2019.
-T-Series eventually permanently surpassed PewDiePie, and on May 29, it became the first channel to gain 100 million subscribers.
+T-Series eventually permanently surpassed PewDiePie, and on May 29, 2019, it became the first channel to reach 100 million subscribers.

+In 2024, when MrBeast surpassed T-Series, he tweeted that his fans had "avenged" PewDiePie.
+In the lead-up to MrBeast's channel becoming the most-subscribed, T-Series issued a call for subscribers.
+Meanwhile, MrBeast urged his fans to not see the competition between his channel and T-Series as "this country versus that country", while also warning against anyone becoming hateful.